Ayesha Sana: Early life and career

 Ayesha Sana was born on 12 November 1972 in Lahore.

 She once hosted a television show called Lines of Style!.
-She facilitated a morning show Meena Bazaar in 2006 on PTV Home, it was a presentation of PTV Karachi Centre; it ended in 2007.
+She facilitated a morning show Meena Bazaar in 2006 and 2007 on PTV Home.
+It was a presentation of PTV Karachi Centre.

 In 2009, Sana rejoined PTV Home as a morning show anchor again from PTV Lahore Centre in a morning show named Meena Bazaar with Ayesha Sana.

 Personal life

 Sana was married to Tariq Fawad Khawaja for four years; from 1993 to 1997, when they divorced.
 They had one child together, a son named Ahad, born in 1994.
 Her second marriage was with Yousuf Baig Mirza, whom she married from 2003 until their divorce in 2012.
 She had a second child, another son, with Mirza named Muhammad Mustafa, born in 2011.

-Following her second marriage, Sana moved to London, United Kingdom with Mirza and her son Ahad, where they stayed for six months; from June to December of 2003, then lived in Karachi for another three years before returning to Lahore.
+Following her second marriage, Sana moved to London, United Kingdom with Mirza and her son Ahad, where they stayed for six months; from June to December 2003, then lived in Karachi for another three years before returning to Lahore.

-At some point after her second divorce, she once again moved to London with only her younger son, where she currently resides.
+At some point after her second divorce, she once again moved with only her younger son to London, where they currently reside.